 The next rule we want on is to allow ICMP.
 Many people like to block this, but not me.
 I’ll defer to ShouldIBlockICMP.com on this.

-• Match the state of NEW.
-This is what actually matches the unknown traffic to allow
+.
+This is what actually matches the unknown traffic to allow - Allow the traffic

 set firewall name WAN-LOCAL rule 20 protocol icmp